ppy/osu-wiki/news/2024/2024-06-24-4-digit-world-cup-2024-concludes.md

 A lot happened this tournament that can be shown off by statistics!
 We've compiled all of the per-round statistics into a [neat folder](https://drive.google.com/drive/u/0/folders/1dvBabKdU7V1nx1wEMhINi89NSdBvDU5f), but here are some extra picks that deserve their own mentions:

-- There were a total of 33 scores set worth more than 500 pp, the highest of which being [scylla](https://osu.ppy.sh/users/9405745)'s 651 pp full combo on [BABYMETAL - Arkadia \[Extreme\]](https://osu.ppy.sh/beatmapsets/1695872#osu/3644487) in Sweden's [Semifinals match against Brazil](https://osu.ppy.sh/community/matches/114120011).
+- There were a total of 33 scores set worth more than 500 pp, the highest of which being ::{ flag=SE }:: [scylla](https://osu.ppy.sh/users/9405745)'s 651 pp full combo on [BABYMETAL - Arkadia \[Extreme\]](https://osu.ppy.sh/beatmapsets/1695872#osu/3644487) in Sweden's [Semifinals match against Brazil](https://osu.ppy.sh/community/matches/114120011).
 - We saw a total of 16 seed upsets out of 62 matches played, the biggest of which were:
   - [Chile (5) vs. Spain (28)](https://osu.ppy.sh/community/matches/113860341) in the Round of 32, in which 98% of pick'em players incorrectly predicted Chile to win.
   - [South Korea (2) vs. China (14)](https://osu.ppy.sh/community/matches/114131751) in the Semifinals, notable for being very late in the bracket to have such an upset.
-- Panama qualified for their first ever world-cup-style tournament with [Leonard H](https://osu.ppy.sh/users/11562243)'s (a.k.a. hammytr) #10 individual performance boosting the team to the 32nd spot.
+- Panama qualified for their first ever world-cup-style tournament with ::{ flag=PA }:: [Leonard H](https://osu.ppy.sh/users/11562243)'s (a.k.a. hammytr) #10 individual performance boosting the team to the 32nd spot.

 ---